zhullyb/monyhar/monyhar/docs/gpu/pixel_wrangling.md

         infrastructure.
-    1. If it looks like a problem with the bot (deep problems like failing to check out the sources, the isolate server failing, etc.) notify the Chromium troopers and file a P1 bug with labels: Infra\>Labs, Infra\>Troopers and Internals\>GPU\>Testing.
+    1. If it looks like a problem with the bot (deep problems like failing to check out the sources, the isolate server failing, etc.) notify the Monyhar troopers and file a P1 bug with labels: Infra\>Labs, Infra\>Troopers and Internals\>GPU\>Testing.
 See the general [tree sheriffing page] for more details.
     1. Otherwise, examine the builds just before and after the redness was